fcperni/DataStorytellingWithPowerBI/Script.md

 Every story has an end.
 The best way of doing this on a presentation is to finish with a **call to action**.

-Some options that we have to do it are tie **the end with the beginning** (The end is the beginning is the end, reference to the Smashing Pumpkins song) or make a **recap** in order to reiterate a sense of urgency so our audience can go out from the meeting ready and willing to act.
+Some options that we have are tie **the end with the beginning** (The end is the beginning is the end, reference to the Smashing Pumpkins song) or make a **recap** in order to reiterate a sense of urgency so our audience can go out from the meeting ready and willing to act.

 ## 05 - Build a story with Power BI.